noahadhikari/model-rating/README.md

 If you're unfamiliar with bash commands, CS61B has a quick-and-easy starting guide [here](https://fa22.datastructur.es/materials/lab/lab01/#the-terminal).

 If you're unfamiliar with Git, there's a guide [here](https://fa22.datastructur.es/materials/guides/git/).
-This is pretty dense and probably overkill, but you should know what `add`, `commit`, and `push` do.
+This is pretty dense and probably overkill, but you should know what `add`, `commit`, and `push` do if you plan on contributing.

 I also recommend installing [VSCode](https://code.visualstudio.com/) as your code editor.
 It has a lot of support due to its popularity, and is generally a good editor for many languages, especially TypeScript.